nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```

 ### 3.2.1.
 Adding a Floating Task: `add`, `a`, `+`
 The first thing you would do is to add your first task!
+A floating is a task with no deadline and schedule.<br>
 Lets make it simple by first adding a floating task. <br>

 Format:<br>
 `add <TASK NAME>`